Quantifying Decoherence: Introduction

 Early works on decoherence mostly focused on the time scales over which decoherence occurs \cite{zurek}, which is interesting for addressing the question if the emergence of classicality is instantaneous or occurs over a time scale.
 With it also arose a need to quantify how classical a state becomes as it interacts with the environment.
 Lee \cite{lee1991} introduced a measure of ``non-classicality" of a quantum state $\rho$, the quantity $\tau_{\rho}$, referred to as the ``non-classical depth."
 This measure was later used by several authors.
 The subject of quantifying decoherence has been previously reviewed \cite{fedichkin,quantrev}.
 In more recent studies Zhang and Luo introduced an interesting decoherence measure in terms of the averaged Wigner-Yanase skew information \cite{luo2021}, Fu and Luo approached quantifying decoherence via increase in classicality \cite{fu2021}, Gundhi and Ulbricht introduced a quantifier named ``decoherence kernel" \cite{gundhi}.
-It has been experimentally demonstrated that partially coherent electron wave packets can be constructed, which highlights the necessity to develop methods for quantifying decoherence \cite{metrology}.
+It has been experimentally demonstrated that partially coherent electron wave packets can be constructed, which highlights the necessity to develop methods for quantifying decoherence \cite{metrology}. \hilite{In an interesting study, decoherence induced during the preparation of highly non-classical states for quantum metrology, arising from entanglement with a quantized auxiliary system was studied using quantum Fisher information (QFI) \cite{qfi}.
+This approach applies to situations where the auxillary system cannot be probed, which is also the case with the environment in standard decoherence.
+However it seems more suited to specific scenarios like state preparation, and may not apply to, say, environment induced decoherence of a particle passing through a double slit.
+Nevertheless, QFI has become a popular tool to probe decoherence in many subsequent studies.}

+\hilite{About a decade back, a specific measure of \emph{coherence} was established, primarily driven by its necessity in the domain of quantum information \cite{coherence}.
+This measure has demonstrated significant utility, even in quantifying the wave characteristics of quantum particles \cite{tq15}.
+One might imagine that, given the strong association between decoherence and the loss of coherence, one could express decoherence in terms of the coherence measure.
+Nevertheless, the challenge in this approach lies in the fact that the measure of coherence is dependent on the basis, while it is desirable to have a measure of decoherence that is independent of the basis, for reasons that will become clear in the subsequent discussion.}